Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Model and Main Results

 \hide{ In the main body of the paper, we focus on the case of strongly convex $F$.
 The full result (including the plain convex case) is in Appendix~\ref{sec:complete-SACD}. }

 \paragraph{Problem Instances with large $\Lres$ and $\Lresbar$} Both $\Lres$ and $\Lresbar$ can be as large as $\sqrt n \cdot \Lmax$.
-For problem instances of this type, the bound on $q$ becomes $O(1)$; i.e., they do not demonstrate any parallel speedup.
-We conjecture that this is inherent.
-Even if the conjecture holds, it is still conceivable that parallel speedup will occur in practice, but to provide a confirming analysis would require new assumptions on the asynchronous behavior, and we leave the devising of such assumptions as an open problem.
+For problem instances of this type, the bound on $q$ becomes $\Theta(1)$; i.e., it does not demonstrate any parallel speedup. \hide{ \yxt{But possibly, in reality, the worst case in the theoretical analysis of asynchronous behavior may not happen.} \yxt{Therefore,} it is still conceivable that parallel speedup \yxt{may} occur in practice, but to provide a confirming analysis would require new assumptions on the asynchronous behavior, and we leave the devising of such assumptions as an open problem. \RJC{I suggest we take out the last two sentences.
+I am not sure they are useful.}\YKC{Do you mean starting from ``But possibly''?
+I agree.} }

-\paragraph{Further Remarks about the \textsf{SACD} Algorithm} In many optimization problems, e.g., those involving sparse matrices, the number of coordinate values needed for computing the gradient in Step \ref{alg-line-gradient} of Algorithm~\ref{alg:SACD} is much smaller than $n$, i.e., in Step \ref{alg-line-retrieve}, the core needs to retrieve only a tiny portion of the full set of coordinate values.
-Also, the sets of coordinate values needed for computing the gradients along different coordinates can be very different.
-Therefore, the random choice of coordinate (in Step \ref{alg-line-random}) has to be made ahead of the process of retrieving required information from the shared memory.

-If the convex function $F$ does not have the univariate non-smooth components, each update simply adds a number, which depends only on the computed gradient, to the current value in the memory.
-Then the update can be done atomically (e.g., by fetch-and-add\footnote{The fetch-and-add CPU instruction atomically increments the contents of a memory location by a specified value.}), and no lock is required.

-However, for general scenarios with univariate non-smooth components, the update to $x_j$ must depend on the value of $x_j$ in memory right before the update (see \eqref{eq:update-rule}).
-Then the update cannot be done atomically, and a lock is necessary.
-We note that when the number of cores is far fewer than $n$, say when it is $\epsilon \sqrt{n}$ for some $\epsilon < 1$, delays due to locking can occur, but are unlikely to be significant.\footnote{The standard \emph{birthday paradox} result states that if $\epsilon \sqrt{n}$ cores each chooses a random coordinate among $[n]$ uniformly, the probability for a collision to occur is $\Theta(\epsilon^2)$.} As already mentioned, even if the update is carried out using a Compare-and-Swap operation, the lock is still present within the hardware implementation of this operation.